Before you begin

 - You have an Microsoft 365 tenant administrator account.
 To learn more about how to create a tenant administrator account, check the Microsoft 365 documentation.

 Configure Druva inSync to protect Microsoft 365: Exchange Online

 Log in to the inSync Management Console as a Druva inSync Cloud administrator and perform the following steps to set-up Druva inSync to configure and protect Exchange Online data.

 Step 1: Provide Druva inSync permissions to access Exchange Online data

-Druva inSync uses OAuth 2.0 to communicate with services like Office 365.
+Druva inSync uses OAuth 2.0 to communicate with services like Microsoft 365.
 OAuth is an open protocol for token-based authentication and authorization on the Internet.
 For more information on OAuth 2.0, see the OAuth website.

 You can use the Verify Configuration option to check if Druva inSync can access your users.